codex-academy/Nelisa/Deploy_online_101.md

 ## Testing

-Check the console output when you run `git push heroku master`.
+Check the terminal output when you run `git push heroku master`.
 Where there any errors?
-Copy, Paste the output (and any notes on what you had to fix) to a new file, `YYYYMMDD-heroku.md`.
+If there were any errors: Copy, Paste them (and any notes on what you had to fix) to a new file in your repo called `YYYYMMDD-heroku.md`.
+You don't need to do this every time you push to Heroku.

 # Learning areas